 Roadchef's half of the split services, for southbound traffic.
 The service area is a bit more modern than its northbound counterpart, and it's bigger too.

-Catering: Chozen Noodle (seasonal opening), Costa Coffee, Fresh Food Café, The Garden Square Deli (seasonal opening), McDonald's, The Cornish Bakery (seasonal opening), Costa Express, Dolcetti Ice Cream, Krispy Kreme, Skwishee Iced Drinks, Costa Drive Thru Shops: Phone Tech, SPAR, WHSmith Main Amenities: Children's Play Area, Jackpot £500, Showers Hotel: none Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue
+Catering: Chozen Noodle (seasonal opening), Costa Coffee, Fresh Food Café, New York Bakery Co. (seasonal opening), McDonald's, The Cornish Bakery (seasonal opening), Costa Express, Dolcetti Ice Cream, Krispy Kreme, Skwishee Iced Drinks, Costa Drive Thru Shops: Phone Tech, SPAR, WHSmith Amenities: Children's Play Area, Jackpot £500, Showers Outdoor Space: Fenced, grass picnic area at back of car park Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £27, or £29 to include a £10 food voucher.